MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-machine-groups.md

 ## Maintenance mode for machine groups

-The maintenance mode allows you to stop all the desktop flow runs on machine(s) or machine group(s).
+The maintenance mode allows you to stop all the desktop flow runs on machines or machine groups.
 This feature can be useful when you need to do installations or deployments on machines and avoid run failures.

 To use the maintenance mode: